RandomMaerks/Overused-Grotesk/README.md

 # Overused Grotesk
 Do you want a free alternative to Helvetica because you refuse to pay good money for high-quality typefaces, or that you think neo-grotesk Swiss-like type design is peak minimalism?
 Then this is probably a good choice.

-Overused Grotesk is heavily based off the classic neo-grotesque type design, especially the epic look of the ubiquitous typeface, Helvetica.
-It may look like the other thousand neo-grotesque typefaces out there, but I can guarantee that "it has its own charm and uniqueness".
+Overused Grotesk is heavily based off the classic neo-grotesk type design, especially the epic look of the ubiquitous typeface, Helvetica.
+It may look like the other thousand neo-grotesk typefaces out there, but I can guarantee that "it has its own charm and uniqueness".

 If you like this typeface, download it, store it in your library, use it, share it with someone.